Mortiz98/learningJava/README.md

 SistemaRegistroVentas	Basic sales registration system

 ✅ Requirements
-Java JDK 8+ installed
+Java JDK 8 or higher installed

-An editor like VS Code, IntelliJ IDEA, or simply use the terminal
+A code editor like VS Code, IntelliJ IDEA, or simply use the terminal

 ▶️ How to Run the Exercises
-From the terminal, you can compile and run a .java file like this:
+From the terminal, compile and run a .java file with the following commands:

-bash
+mathematica
 Copiar
 Editar
 javac FileName.java
 java FileName
 Example:

-bash
+nginx
 Copiar
 Editar
 javac Calculadora_basica/Calculadora.java
 java Calculadora
-Make sure you are in the root folder of the project or navigate to the correct folder before compiling.
+Make sure you're in the root folder of the project or navigate to the correct directory before compiling.

 🎯 Repository Purpose
 This repository is for educational and practice purposes.
-Each exercise is designed to strengthen Java programming fundamentals through solving real-world problems.
+Each exercise is designed to strengthen Java programming fundamentals by solving real-world problems.

 📌 Next Steps
 Add more object-oriented programming exercises

-Implement examples with classes and inheritance
+Implement examples using classes and inheritance

 Create applications with graphical interfaces (Swing/JavaFX)